Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-Meniere's disease is a disorder of the inner ear that causes vertigo, dizziness and balance problems.
-While there is no cure, the symptoms can be managed.
+Meniere's disease is a disorder of the ear that causes hearing and balance problems.
+There's no cure, but the symptoms can be managed.

 Labyrinthitis is an inflammation of the balancing centre in your inner ear.
-Here’s how it may come about, symptoms to look out for and treatment options.
+Find out how it may come about, its symptoms and the treatment options.

 If you have ringing or other strange noises in your ears, you may have tinnitus.
 Read more about the symptoms, causes and treatments for tinnitus.

 An acoustic neuroma is a benign tumour that grows in the acoustic or eighth cranial nerve.
 Learn how it affects hearing, balance and other functions.

 The ears have 2 roles – hearing and balance.
 Find out about the structures in the ears, how they work, problems that can affect the ears and how to care for your ears.

 Cochlear implants are electronic devices that stimulate the hearing nerve to provide sounds directly to the brain.
 They are are designed to recognise signals as sound, which in turn help understand speech.